turbotest/HELP/docs/vagrant/vg-testing-configuration-locally.md

 ### yq

-[`yq`](https://github.com/mikefarah/yq) is a command line utility written in the Go language that performs various kinds of operations on YAML files.
+[`yq`](https://github.com/mikefarah/yq) is a command line utility written in the Go language that performs various operations on YAML files.
 This can help in your experimentation and debugging.
 It can be downloaded [here](https://github.com/mikefarah/yq#download-the-latest-binary).

 You can extract pieces of your YAML configuration file using `yq`.
 For example, to extract the install section, you can run: